awsdocs/aws-kms-developer-guide/doc_source/policy-conditions.md

 For example, you can allow a user to create a CMK only when the key material is generated in KMS \(`AWS_KMS`\), only when the key material is generated in an AWS CloudHSM cluster that is associated with a [custom key store](custom-key-store-overview.md) \(`AWS_CLOUDHSM`\), or only when the [key material is imported](importing-keys.md) from an external source \(`EXTERNAL`\)\.

-The following example policy statement uses the `kms:KeyOrigin` condition key to allow a user to create a CMK only when AWS KMS creates the key material\.
+The following example key policy statement uses the `kms:KeyOrigin` condition key to allow a user to create a CMK only when AWS KMS creates the key material\.

 ```
 {